Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 "Midnight & You" and "Can't Be Alone", but

-the Beckies had the right idea, but the wrong way to go about it.
+the Beckies had the wrong way to go about the right sound.

 Produced by Brown and Ron Frangipane, with Brown and Hodgden